AndypSheridan/hyperCube/README.md

 * Core elements of the game use code written by YouTube user in the following video: Qixotl LFC https://www.youtube.com/watch?v=gnPekEXhkys

 * Whilst the game is now very different, this video gave me a good platform to create a very basic jumping game.
+Code has been attributed in the JavaScript file.

 ### **Media:**